wp-plugins/no-more-frames/readme.txt

 The plugin also dramatically reduces comment SPAM by making it significantly more frustrating for the page to be loaded into a secondary browser window.

+This plugin is maintained by Christopher Ross, http://thisismyurl.com or you can find him on Twitter at http://twitter.com/thisismyurl/

 == Installation ==

 To install the plugin, please upload the folder to your plugins folder and active the plugin.
 The plugin has no settings.

 == Updates ==
-Updates to the plugin will be posted here, to [thisismyurl.com](http://thisismyurl.com/downloads/wordpress/plugins/no-more-frames/)
+Updates to the plugin will be posted here, to [thisismyurl.com](http://thisismyurl.com/plugins/no-more-frames/)

 == Donations ==

-If you would like to donate to help support future development of this tool, please visit [Christopher Ross] (http://thisismyurl.com/downloads/wordpress/plugins/no-more-frames/)
+If you would like to donate to help support future development of this tool, please visit [Christopher Ross] (http://thisismyurl.com/plugins/no-more-frames/)

 == Frequently Asked Questions ==

 Empty

 == Change Log ==

+= 2.0.1 =

+* code cleanup
+* renamed core file to standardized naming
+* use get_site_url() instead of get_bloginfo( 'url' )
+* will require reactivation after update

 = 2.0.0 =